Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: The Proposed Framework

 Once an architecture graph is available, new reasoning individuals can be generated by sampling feasible paths on the graph.
 Each feasible path corresponds to an executable reasoning trajectory.
 Since the architecture graph aggregates states and transitions extracted from the population, sampling a new path recombines reasoning fragments discovered by different individuals.
 The operator is therefore a population-level graph-mediated recombination mechanism rather than a pairwise crossover between two parent strings.

 Path sampling is guided by the edge-selection score

 where $\gamma \in [0,1]$ controls the balance between exploitation and exploration.
 The normalized weight $\bar{w}_{\mathrm{fit}}(e)$ favors transitions associated with high-performing individuals, while $\bar{w}_{\mathrm{sparse}}(e)$ favors underexplored transitions.
 Min-max normalization is used for both terms, and a constant normalized value is assigned when all edge weights are identical.

+The procedure \textsc{WeightedPathSearch} performs a randomized search to collect a set of candidate paths that have not been instantiated by the current parent population.
+Specifically, it repeatedly performs weighted random walks on the architecture graph starting from the initial node and terminating at a valid end node.
+Each walk produces a feasible path $\mathcal{L}$.
+The walk is guided by the per-edge probability derived from $\Phi(e)$, where edges with higher scores are more likely to be selected.
+This process continues until a predetermined number $\kappa$ of distinct, unvisited paths are collected.
+For each candidate path $\mathcal{L}$, the path score is computed as the average edge score,

-A weighted path search then samples a feasible path that is not already instantiated in the current parent population.
-The sampled path is converted into an executable reasoning individual.
-Algorithm~\ref{alg:recombine_reasoning} summarizes this operator.
+where $|\mathcal{L}|$ denotes the number of edges in the path.
+Among the collected $\kappa$ candidates, the feasible unvisited path with the highest $S(\mathcal{L})$ is selected and converted into an executable reasoning individual.